Aliases for CCT2 Gene

 GeneCards Summary for CCT2 Gene

 CCT2 (Chaperonin Containing TCP1 Subunit 2) is a Protein Coding gene.
 Diseases associated with CCT2 include Gallbladder Adenocarcinoma.
-Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and Transport to the Golgi and subsequent modification.
+Among its related pathways are Immune System and Organelle biogenesis and maintenance.
 GO annotations related to this gene include ubiquitin protein ligase binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CCT2 Gene